STACKIT

 PriceFree

-2.8 Maintenance work
+2.8 Maintenance

-SIT usually informs the customer of maintenance work which is likely to restrict the level of use of the STACKIT Cloud Services for the customer two weeks before it is conducted, using the STACKIT Cloud Status website.
+SIT usually informs the customer of maintenance work, which is likely to restrict the level of use of the STACKIT Cloud Services for the customer, two weeks before it is conducted, using the STACKIT Cloud Status website.
 In the case of urgent maintenance work, the notification may be made within a significantly shorter time period or may be omitted entirely, depending on the individual case.
 SIT recommends to the customer that they regularly check for any pending maintenance work on the STACKIT Cloud Status website.

 2.9 Service Payback

-If the agreed availability for STACKIT Cloud Services is not adhered to as described, the customer receives a credit within the following transaction in the form of credit onto their customer account (“Service Payback“):
+If the agreed availability for STACKIT Cloud Services is not adhered to as described, the customer receives a credit within the following transaction in the form of credit onto their customer account (“service payback“):

 Availability (month) Service Payback